Hollywood Walk of Fame: Origin

-In February 1956, a prototype was unveiled featuring a caricature inside a blue star on a brown background.
-Caricatures, however, proved too expensive and difficult to execute, and the brown and blue motif was vetoed by Charles E. Toberman.
-The final design, including the coral-and-charcoal color scheme, was approved the following month, and over the next year, 1,558 honorees were selected by committees representing four branches of the entertainment industry: motion pictures, television, audio recording, and radio.
-Members of these committees included Cecil B. DeMille, Samuel Goldwyn, Jesse L. Lasky, Walt Disney, Hal Roach, Mack Sennett, and Walter Lantz.
-The audio recording committee originally required minimum sales of one million records or 250,000 albums, but they soon realized many important artists would be excluded by this requirement.
+Between May 1956 and fall 1957, 1,558 honorees were selected by committees representing four branches of the entertainment industry: motion pictures, television, recording, and radio.
+Committee members included Cecil B. DeMille, Samuel Goldwyn, Jesse L. Lasky, Walt Disney, Hal Roach, Mack Sennett, and Walter Lantz.
+The recording committee originally required minimum sales of one million records or 250,000 albums, but they soon realized many important artists would be excluded by this requirement.
 As a result, the National Academy of Recording Arts and Sciences was formed to create a separate award for the music industry, leading to the first Grammy Awards in 1959.